top of page

 Amia Augsburger writes about the Lebanese government's decision to resign.
 The fallout from last week's deadly explosion has been catastrophic, and anger has mounted amongst the country's citizens.
 Accusations of corruption and negligence are rife: something those in power have eventually recognised.
 As a result, the entire cabinet has stepped down; this article explores the significance of that decision.

 On Monday the 10th of August, the prime minister of Lebanon, Hassan Diab, announced his governments’ resignation through a television announcement.
-The decision followerd a week of intense protests, as violent clashes between protesters and police had commencd after the deadly explosion.
+The decision followerd a week of intense protests, as violent clashes between protesters and police had commenced after the deadly explosion.

 Even prior to the 5th of August, Lebanon was facing the very real possibility of economic collapse, having faced a 463% annual rate of inflation, and food prices rising by 200% monthly.
 As the devastating explosion radiated from the capital's main port, feelings of injustice were sparked across the country, and people were once again ready to protest against their government.